Visiting Dunham Massey: What you need to know

 - We'll send your booking confirmation by email.
 Please make sure you fill in your correct email address when you book to ensure you receive your confirmation email.

 Every Friday we'll release new bookings for visits the following week.
 You can book up to 3pm the day before you visit.

 When you arrive, you’ll be greeted by a member of staff.
 Please have your tickets and membership card to hand.
 Please arrive within your 30-minute timeslot.
-You can go into the gardens at any time before 4.15pm, and you’re welcome to explore Dunham Massey until the car park gates are locked at 5.15pm.
+You can go into the house before 3.30pm on weekdays, the servants' courtyard before 3.30pm on weekends, the gardens at any time before 4.15pm, and you’re welcome to explore Dunham Massey until the car park gates are locked at 5.15pm.

 To download a map of Dunham Massey, with walking routes and interactive activities for all the family, click here.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 And look out for signs while you’re here which will explain any changes to how you can access different parts of the site.